FourierFlows/GeophysicalFlows.jl/paper/paper.md

 \label{fig1}](PV_eady_nlayers5.png)

-`GeophysicalFlows.jl` is a unique Julia package and shares similarities in functionality to the Python's `pyqg` [@pyqg].
+`GeophysicalFlows.jl` is a unique Julia package and shares similarities in functionality to the Python package `pyqg` [@pyqg].
 Beyond their base language, the major differences between these packages are that `GeophysicalFlows.jl` can be run on GPUs or CPUs and leverages a separate package (`FourierFlows.jl`; which is continuously developed) to solve differential equations and compute diagnostics, while `pyqg` can only be run on CPUs and uses a self-contained kernel.
-Dedalus [@Burns2020] is Python software with an intuitive script-based interface that uses spectral methods to solve general partial differential equations, such as the ones within `GeophysicalFlows.jl`.
+Dedalus [@Burns2020] is Python package with an intuitive script-based interface that uses spectral methods to solve general partial differential equations, such as the ones within `GeophysicalFlows.jl`.
 There are also some other isolated codes/scripts in personal websites and in open-source public repositories that have similar functionality as some `GeophysicalFlows.jl` modules.